maggiben/ng-peity/README.md

 [Peity](http://benpickles.github.io/peity/) is a jQuery plugin that converts an element's content into simple `<svg>` charts.
 This is an AngularJS directive that makes them easy to use in any project by binding data and options to a controller.

 ## Installation
-This project, along with all of its dependencies are installed with [Bower](http://bower.io/): `bower install angular-peity`.
+This project, along with all of its dependencies are installed with [Bower](http://bower.io/): `bower install ng-peity`.

 ## Set up
 If you're familar with how to include third-party modules in AngularJS, then you can probably skip this section.
 If you're new to the framework, this should help.